muratk5n/thirdwave/en/README.md

 ---

-Apparently they usually borrow against their stocks of their own company
+Apparently they usually borrow against their stock portfolio of their own company

 "The wealthiest Americans avoided billions in taxes ..
 America's billionaires have often financed their lavish lifestyles by using